 Before the break we talked about grief, which is a normal human response to loss of any kind QUIZITEM and the 6 stages of grief-denial, anger, bargaining, depression, acceptance, and hope.
 QUIZITEM If you get stuck in the first four stages, you cannot move beyond grief to hope.
 We talked about how fear can keep you stuck in early stages of grief and how it can prevent you from engaging in behavior that can protect your physical, emotional, and social well-being.
 Fear can prevent you from taking steps to maintain your health.
-QUIZITEM In addition, even though fears do not always accurately reflect reality QUIZITEM, they can lead to behaviors that are unsafe (such as drug use) that can actually cause those fears to become a reality.
-This is an example of a self-fulfilling prophecy QUIZITEM, and explains the saying "you have nothing to fear but fear itself"- fear can actually be your worst enemy.
+QUIZITEM In addition, even though fears do not always accurately reflect reality QUIZ ITEM, they can lead to behaviors that are unsafe (such as drug use) that can actually cause those fears to become a reality.
+This is an example of a self-fulfilling prophecy QUIZ ITEM, and explains the saying "you have nothing to fear but fear itself"-fear can actually be your worst enemy.
 Identifying and facing your fears will help you move beyond grief to hope.
 This takes courage, and entails identifying what you do, and do not, have control over, and then taking appropriate action.
+This may include: having an up-to-date Will; expressing your wishes concerning use of life support systems and funeral arrangements; becoming more knowledgeable about the course of HIV; QUIZITEM keeping up to date on the latest treatments; discussing your fears with professionals and loved ones; engaging in risk reduction strategies; and prioritizing what is most important to you in your life so that you can live each moment fully.

 Once you have identified what you can control and have taken appropriate action, you are left with what cannot be controlled.
 This is when you simply need to let go.